EBB2675/schematerial/README.md

 uv sync
 ```

-`uv sync` creates the virtual environment in `.venv` and installs schematerial into that environment only, never onto your system.
-There is no separate `python -m venv` or `pip install` step.
-Put `uv run` in front of a command to use the environment, or activate it yourself with `source .venv/bin/activate`.

 ## Run it

 Three steps: build the interface, pull a schema out of a source package, then serve it.